-Banks have to start playing catch-up to the non bank’s banking services providers.
-But it can be done (So not impossible), as we have excellent example shown by Equity Bank of Kenya which launched an MVNO solely to have a new and efficient distribution channel for its banking products.
-Over the past few years, the face of financial payments in most developing countries has taken a radical change from a bank led model to non bankers dominated model.
+Banks have to start playing catch-up to the nonbank’s banking services providers.
+But it can be done (So not impossible), as we have an excellent example shown by Equity Bank of Kenya which launched an MVNO solely to have a new and efficient distribution channel for its banking products.
+Over the past few years, the face of financial payments in most developing countries has taken a radical change from a bank-led model to non-bankers dominated model.
 This change has brought about financial inclusion to most marginalised citizens and has greatly brought efficiency in the payment industry.
-This article will focus on why banks mobile banking will struggle to come at par with non-banker (FinTech) mobile financial services suite and happy to get feedback in agreement or against with reasons as these are pure my own views.
+This article will focus on why banks mobile banking will struggle to come at par with non-banker (FinTech) mobile financial services suite and happy to get feedback in agreement or against with reasons as these are purely my own views.

-Non-bank financial services providers on the other hand have embraced the concept of an extensive agent network at minimal cost.
-Non-bank’s agent network is usually dense with at least 1 to 3 agents for every 1km radius.
-Usually the cost of setup and signage is borne by the agent itself in a bid to be more visible and to attract more customers as revenue is highly dependent on the volume of transactions pushed by the agent.
-This is another key reason of success where others have very high interest in your business as part of their business.
+Non-bank financial services providers, on the other hand, have embraced the concept of an extensive agent network at minimal cost.
+Nonbanks agent network is usually dense with at least 1 to 3 agents for every 1km radius.
+Usually, the cost of setup and signage is borne by the agent itself in a bid to be more visible and to attract more customers as revenue is highly dependent on the volume of transactions pushed by the agent.
+This is another key reason for success where others have very high interest in your business as part of their business.
 Artificial intelligence has helped and will help banks more aggressively though.

 A subscriber does not need to travel long distances or fork out any money access an agent and do agent centred transactions.
-Due to the nature of business, non-bank’s have excelled in “24×7, around the globe, use me” phenomena.
+Due to the nature of the business, nonbank’s have excelled in “24×7, around the globe, use me” phenomena.
 This assures timeless and borderless access to services which provides for ease of use, more transactions and higher revenue for the non-banks.
-Banks on the other hand have limited operating hours and for those who have utilised technology by diffusing access to service from banking halls have a great limitation of country borders.
-Non-bank financial service providers makes money on transactions but banks earns on money stay in account (Traditional Banking Model, may be different now in different countries).
+Banks, on the other hand, have limited operating hours and for those who have utilised technology by diffusing access to service from banking, halls have a great limitation of country borders.
+Non-bank financial service providers make money on transactions but banks earn on money stay in the account (Traditional Banking Model, may be different now in different countries).

-In case of New Start up – non-bank helped boost GDP by helping people with the will to startup their own business and grow, free consultation and support – “You Grow – I Grow” philosophy.
-For distribution channels money distribution should be treated as distribution of cigarettes, coke & water bottles; which MNO’s can do easily with flexibility and banks never thought of creating Agent networks where non-bank’s key success factor is agent banking only, on Limits side mobile money services limits set on upper limit and for banks it’s on lower values.
-So non-banks financial services whole game is on volume and bank only wants value.
+In the case of a new startup – non-bank helped boost GDP by helping people with the will to start up their own business and grow, free consultation and support – “You Grow – I Grow” philosophy.
+For distribution channels money distribution should be treated as distribution of cigarettes, coke & water bottles; which MNO’s can do easily with flexibility and banks never thought of creating Agent networks where nonbank’s key success factor is agent banking only, on Limits side mobile money services limits set on upper limit and for banks it’s on lower values.
+So non-banks financial services whole game is on volume and the bank only wants value.

-The so-called “haircut” imposes comes along the way that helps in worsening the problem in negative smiley way.
-Solution that is hastily designed to fall with large sums in offshore accounts can be avoided very well with MFS.
-Mobile Payments expected to explode beyond 3 trillion euros by 2020, Mobile Money save 2 billion USD for few African countries, Mobile Money is not just cash in, cash out via agents any more or P2P money transfer Africa have given new and very different dimension and speed of like blink of eyes, getting Money from UK, US or any where in the world within seconds around 24X7 directly to your wallets, all bill payments, merchant payments, loans, insurance …. and never stopping or ending story.
+The so-called “haircut” imposes comes along the way that helps in worsening the problem in a negative smiley way.
+The solution that is hastily designed to fall with large sums in offshore accounts can be avoided very well with MFS.
+Mobile Payments expected to explode beyond 3 trillion euros by 2020, Mobile Money save 2 billion USD for a few African countries, Mobile Money is not just cash in, cash out via agents any more or P2P money transfer Africa have given new and very different dimension and speed of like blink of eyes, getting Money from the UK, US or anywhere in the world within seconds around 24X7 directly to your wallets, all bill payments, merchant payments, loans, insurance and never stopping or ending story.

 In order to improve profitability and gain relevance in the mobile payment space, banks should invest more in market research and gather the requirements of the markets they run in. this is easily achieved by setting up a dedicated R and D division and allocating an adequate budget for this cause.
 Basing on the closed nature of core banking systems, banks can separate a mobile money system from the core banking system to achieve the flexibility required from a mobile payment system.
 The restrictive KYC requirements can also be applied in a tiered approach depending on the value at risk and the transactional volume of the account.
 A number of banks in Africa have embarked on agency banking to increase their footprint in the operating countries.
 Banks need to take a radical change from their current modus operandi to beat non-banks in the field of mobile payments.